rust-lang/rfcs/text/0000-cargo-features2.md

-* Unused targets: If a dependency shows up multiple times in the resolve graph, and one of those situations is a target-specific dependency, the features it enables are enabled on all platforms.
+* Unused targets: If a dependency shows up multiple times in the resolve graph, and one of those situations is a target-specific dependency, the features of the target-specific dependency are enabled on all platforms.
 See [target dependencies](#target-dependencies) below for how this problem is solved.

 * Dev-dependencies: If a dependency is shared as a normal dependency and a dev-dependency, then any features enabled on the dev-dependency will also